modelica/ModelicaConference2023/README.md

 |10.10.23|Parallel Sessions, FMI user meeting and industrial user presentations, Exhibition| 9 a.m. - 6 p.m. |
 |11.10.23|Parallel Sessions, Exhibition| 9 a.m. - 2 p.m. |

- After the conference, on thursday, October 12th, the Modelica design meeting takes place in Aachen.
+ You can find a more detailed overview of all sessions in the [sessions-overview](Sessions.html) After the conference, on thursday, October 12th, the Modelica design meeting takes place in Aachen.

 | Date | Program | Times |